 Dave chose to become a Certified Pommelier™ in the pursuit of becoming an expert in as many aspects of cider as possible, so that he can learn to make the best possible cider and perry products.
 He also wanted to be able to help standardize the language in which cider is described, so that nationally there is more consistency with verbiage.
 Ultimately, he believes these universal adaptations will benefit the cider industry as a whole, as well as consumers who can be guided towards the cider that best fits their palate, occasion, mood, or food pairing.
 Lastly, he really, really likes cider.

 Storie Madrid is a longtime cider enthusiast from Seattle, WA.
-She and her spouse, Erik, are in the planning stages for a retail cider focused business in the Seattle area.
-She decided to pursue becoming a Certified Pommelier™ to test and expand her knowledge of cider and to practice objectively tasting and describing cider so that she can help turn more people into cider drinkers.
+She and her spouse, Erik, are are the owners of Press Then Press, a cider focused webstore that ships cider across the US.
+They are also in the planning stages for a cider focused taproom in the Seattle area.
+She decided to pursue becoming a Certified Pommelier™ to test and expand her knowledge of cider and to practice objectively tasting and describing cider so that she can help turn more people into cider drinkers

 Nick Hill is the founder, co-owner & head cidermaker at Puget Sound Cider Company.
 When he first started crafting cider he did a lot of research on how cider was made.
 It was at this time he discovered the lost history of cider in this country.
 It was like he found a treasure trove!
 He was especially fascinated with traditional American cider apples and their origins.
 Since then he has had great success using traditional cider apples in their ciders and helping people discover just how good American cider can be.